Family Adventure (ACT)

 Come prepared and leave with a new vision of family connection.

-This packing list for Family Adventure outlines the items you need bring along on your adventure.
+Please click here to access your packing list for the program: Short Expedition Packing List.
 Please note this list is designed on a per person basis.

 Outward Bound is the world leader in outdoor education.
 This global presence has enabled us to develop the most comprehensive Safety and Risk Management Policies and Procedures.